Thu, Mar 30, 2017

-Dallas Cowboys quarterback Dak Prescott will be honored as the Reese’s Senior Bowl Rookie of the Year during the March 30 ceremony.
+Dallas Cowboys quarterback Dak Prescott was honored as the Reese’s Senior Bowl Rookie of the Year.

 Prescott, who played in the 2016 Reese’s Senior Bowl and was drafted by the Cowboys in the fourth round of the NFL Draft, was named to the Pro Bowl in February.